 The Backseat Baby Alarm is a new invention designed to help safeguard against this from happening to you.
 Its easy to use, affordable, and effective.
 It turns itself on automatically when you open either back door to put the child in.
 After that, it works just like when you forget your keys in the ignition - except the Backseat Baby Alarm is reminding you of something far, far more important.
 When you open your own door to get out, it plays a short, upbeat music box chime as a reminder.
 No loud sirens, no beeping horns, just a little audio “tap on the shoulder” so you “look before you lock”.
 Not that you will ever really need it, but just in case because even a first time parent soon learns you can never, ever be too careful when it comes to your kids, especially infants.
 It’s just a backup safety net for that one morning when you might be sleep deprived, distracted, on auto-pilot, or your mind is wandering too much when driving with a child who’s fallen fast asleep in the back and not making a sound.

-Installation is basically “peel & stick”, it works with any kind of vehicle including mini-vans and pick-ups, and cost during the Field Test period is just $19.00.
-Honestly I feel at that price, the question really shouldn’t be “Why?” but “Why not?”.
+Installation is basically “peel & stick”, it works with any kind of vehicle including mini-vans and pick-ups, and cost is just $29.99.

 I am now endeavoring to conduct a large scale field test of my invention by parents with children 3 years and under who would be interested in purchasing and willing to act as field testers and provide feedback on their user experience.
 If this is something you would be interested in helping out on, please read the details that follow below.